mearjuntripathi/CU-DSA-Technical-Tranining/Stack, Queue, Recurtion/Lecture 1/readme.md

 1. **Push**: Add an element to the top of the stack.
 2. **Pop**: Remove and return the element at the top of the stack.
 If the stack is empty, return a message indicating that the stack is empty.
 3. **isEmpty**: Check whether the stack is empty.
 Return `true` if the stack is empty, and `false` otherwise.
+4. **top**: Show top value if it avilable
-4. **Clear**: Remove all elements from the stack.
+5. **Clear**: Remove all elements from the stack.

 ### Instructions

 1. Define a stack class with the necessary attributes and methods.
 2. Implement the `push` method to add an element to the top of the stack.
 3. Implement the `pop` method to remove and return the top element of the stack.
 Ensure it handles the case where the stack is empty.
+4. Implement the `top` method to show top value of stack.
-4. Implement the `isEmpty` method to check if the stack is empty.
+5. Implement the `isEmpty` method to check if the stack is empty.
-5. Implement the `clear` method to remove all elements from the stack.
+6. Implement the `clear` method to remove all elements from the stack.
-6. Ensure the stack works correctly by testing it with various scenarios.
+7. Ensure the stack works correctly by testing it with various scenarios.

 <!-- ### Sample Function Signatures